Skip to content

 Transitional Gas

-Moroccan offshore gas development project with the potential to positively impact a growing economy, heavily reliant on energy imports and coal.
+Delivering a strategically located and material new natural gas province in Morocco, looking to positively impact a growing economy currently reliant on energy imports and coal.

 637 BCF